davidjeddy/terraform-localhost-development/README.md

 ## Description

-Tired of changing the `source` of deployment modules when doing development with published modules?
-This project acts as a proxy of the remote IaC registry to the localhost file system.
+Tired of changing the `source` of deployment modules when doing development with published or shared modules?
+This project acts as a proxy of the remote IaC registry to the file system.

 ## Functionality